Oluwa-bunmi/Quote-Generator/README.md

-A random quote generator built with ReactJs.
+Advice App built with ReactJs.